Fast Non-Episodic Finite-Horizon RL with K-Step Lookahead Thresholding: K-step Lookahead Q-function and K-step Lookahead Thresholding

 When $K$ exceeds the horizon $T$, i.e., $K\geq T$, the greedy policy $\bm\pi^{\steps,\greedy}$ conincides with the optimal policy $\bm\pi^*$ by Eq.~\eqref{eq:K-step-lookahead-greedy-policy}, and is therefore optimal.

 In the rest of the subsection, we first establish that $\bm\pi^{\steps,\greedy}$ is always optimal for a \emph{two-state} MDP under the stochastic dominance assumption (Assm.~\ref{assumption:stochastic-dominance}) in Thm. \ref{th:optimality-two-state}.
-Next, we show that in the general state setting, $\bm\pi^{\steps,\greedy}$ incurs an optimality gap that is linear in $T$ in the worst case (Thm.~\ref{th:lower-bound-linear}). \begin{assumption}[Stochastic Dominance Assumption] Consider an MDP with a binary state space $\mathcal{S} = {0,1}$, where state $1$ yields higher maximum rewards: $\max_a r_{1,a} \geq \max_a r_{0,a}$.
+Next, we show that in the general state setting, $\bm\pi^{\steps,\greedy}$ incurs an optimality gap that is linear in $T$ in the worst case (Thm.~\ref{th:lower-bound-linear}). \begin{assumption}[Stochastic Dominance Assumption] Consider an MDP with a binary state space $\mathcal{S} = \{0,1\}$, where state $1$ yields higher maximum rewards: $\max_a r_{1,a} \geq \max_a r_{0,a}$.
 Let $a_{s,1}^*$ denote the action maximizing the one-step lookahead reward from state $s$.
 We assume that for every state $s \in \mathcal{S}$ and every action $a \in \mathcal{A}$, $P_{a_{s,1}^*}(s,1)\geq P_{a}(s,1).$ \end{assumption} Intuitively, Assumption~\ref{assumption:stochastic-dominance} guarantees that the action with the highest immediate reward also maximizes the probability of transitioning to the more rewarding state.
 This alignment ensures that short-term greedy decisions do not compromise long-term value.
-Thm.~\ref{th:optimality-two-state} establishes the optimality of $\bm\pi^{\steps,\greedy}$ for any $K\geq 1$. \begin{theorem} Under Assumption~\ref{assumption:stochastic-dominance} and binary states, $\bm\pi^{\steps,\greedy}=\bm\pi^*$ for any $K\geq 1$. \end{theorem} The proof (Appendix~\ref{proof:optimality-two-state}) replies on the use of inductions to show that $V_t^*$ is a monotone function and then use Assumption~\ref{assumption:stochastic-dominance} to show the optimality.
+In healthcare decision-making, Assumption~\ref{assumption:stochastic-dominance} is satisfied: higher treatment intensity (action) can both increase immediate reward (e.g., higher recovery probability) and shift the next-state distribution toward healthier states.
+Theorem~\ref{th:optimality-two-state} establishes the optimality of $\bm\pi^{\steps,\greedy}$ for any $K\geq 1$. \begin{theorem} Under Assumption~\ref{assumption:stochastic-dominance} and binary states, $\bm\pi^{\steps,\greedy}=\bm\pi^*$ for any $K\geq 1$. \end{theorem} The proof (Appendix~\ref{proof:optimality-two-state}) relies on the use of inductions to show that $V_t^*$ is a monotone function and then use Assumption~\ref{assumption:stochastic-dominance} to show the optimality.